 - Guide 1: How to Remove Chrome search contest 2020 Scam from Windows.

-- Guide 2: Get rid of Chrome search contest 2020 Scam from Mac OS X.
+- Guide 2: Get rid of Chrome search contest 2020 Scam on Mac OS X.

-- Guide 3: Remove Chrome search contest 2020 Scam from Google Chrome.
+- Guide 3: Remove Chrome search contest 2020 Scam in Google Chrome.

 - Guide 4: Erase Chrome search contest 2020 Scam from Mozilla Firefox.